garrandall/popular-music-data/tracks/too-hot-coolio.md

 Walkin' in the rain but they ain't got no hat Understand how we livin' in the 90's loc
 Nuclear waste, cannibalism, and pistol smoke
-Sex, lies, and videotape an' rape
+Sex, lies, and videotape and rape
 Just a little public crime can seal your fate
 We need to do something drastic shit
 It's gettin' tragic
 And if you don't believe me
 Then go ask Magic
-Everybody an' their momma preaching abstenence, these Kids ain't checking for abster shit
+Everybody and their momma preaching abstenence, these Kids ain't checking for abster shit
 So put a condom in their hand and hope it don't bust Another victim of the lust